gravitational/teleport/rfd/0150-ssh-connection-resumption.md

 Additional limits should be considered for connections that are yet to attach to a resumable connection and that are yet to complete authentication as a regular SSH connection.

+### Locks

+All locks that apply to SSH connections (user, MFA device, device trust device, role, access request) will also apply to resumed connections, with no additional code necessary to support them.

 ## Future development

 ### Other protocols